MARAM Collaborative Practice Training

 Who should come to this training?

-The training is open to practitioners who respond to family violence in the Barwon region.
+The MARAM Collaborative Practice training is for those working in family services, housing services, mental health and alcohol and other drug services in the Barwon area.
 Given the availability and interest in other MARAM training, the delivery of Collaborative Practice module is most suited to practitioners from Tiers 2, 3 and 4, as outlined in the Victorian Government Responding to Family Violence Capability Framework (2017).

 This training is designed for practitioners, also useful for team leaders and managers who are responsible for embedding MARAM within organisations and through external partnerships.